-The post-holder will be expected to participate in academic administration at School, College and University levels as part of their contribution to the University, and to engage with the wider community regionally, nationally and internationally from a civic, economic, social and cultural perspective as a contribution to the life of the University.
+To participate in academic administration at School, College, and University levels as part of their contribution to the University.
+The post-holder is expected to engage with the wider community regionally, nationally, and internationally from a civic, economic, social, and cultural perspective as a contribution to the life of the University.
 In representing the University externally, the post-holder is expected to maintain the highest professional standards, thereby enhancing the reputation of the University.
-The post-holder is expected to engage in scholarly activity such as (but not limited to) refereeing of journals, membership of discipline-related advisory bodies and peer review panels and work associated with external examinership.
+The post-holder is expected to engage in scholarly activity such as, but not limited to, refereeing of academic journals, membership of discipline-related advisory bodies and peer-review panels and work associated with external examinership.